 Unlike recording an instrument under the recording statutes, filing a mechanic’s lien is irrelevant for the purpose of determining first-in-time priority between competing encumbrances on real property…So long as a mechanic’s lien arises on the land and is filed properly, it will have priority over any third-party encumbrance attaching after the date work began.

-It was clear that the deed of trust wasn’t recorded unti after work commenced.
+It was clear that the deed of trust wasn’t recorded until after work commenced.
 So, what’s the big deal?
 Why did this matter get all the way up to the Supreme Court?

 Hawthorn Bank argued that its lien against the land was entitled to priority over the mechanics lien because it had a special “purchase-money deed of trust.”
 Citing some case law that I won’t go into it argued that purchase money deeds of trust are always superior to mechanics lien claims, regardless of the deed of trust’s recording date.